 Welcome to Living Education Collective

-A Charlotte Mason community for home-educating families in Ventura County.
+A relational education community for home-educating families in Ventura County.

 We believe education should be relational.

-In addition to our 1-day student drop-off program, we seek to equip and strengthen our local community by offering Charlotte Mason style retreats, educational courses, gatherings and book clubs.
+We seek to equip and strengthen our local community by offering educational retreats, courses, gatherings and book clubs in addition to our 1-day student program.

 Key Points